Ontario, California: 1800s

-Ontario attracted farmers (primarily citrus) and ailing Easterners seeking a drier climate.
+Ontario attracted farmers (primarily growing citrus) and ailing Easterners seeking a drier climate (often to treat tuberculosis).
 To impress visitors and potential settlers with the "abundance" of water in Ontario, a fountain was placed at the Southern Pacific railway station.
 It was turned on when passenger trains were approaching and frugally turned off again after their departure.
-The original "Chaffey fountain", a simple spigot surrounded by a ring of white stones, was later replaced by the more ornate "Frankish Fountain", an Art Nouveau creation now located outside the Ontario Museum of History and Art.
+The original "Chaffey fountain," a simple spigot surrounded by a ring of white stones, was later replaced by the more ornate "Frankish Fountain", an art nouveau creation now located outside the Ontario Museum of History and Art.
 Agriculture was vital to the early economy, and many street names recall this legacy.
 The Sunkist plant remains as a living vestige of the citrus era.
-The Chaffey brothers left to found the settlements of Mildura, Australia and Renmark, Australia, which met with varying success.
-Charles Frankish continued their work at Ontario.